elocemearg/ton/README.md

 ### Build

-Clone the ton git repository, `cd` to that directory and build `ton`:
+Clone the ton git repository to a local directory of your choice, `cd` to that directory and build `ton`:

 ```
 make ton